 The Applitools Cypress SDK lets you instantly run visual UI tests on top of your functional tests by running browsers in parallel, in the cloud, to generate screenshots for multiple browsers and viewports.
 Our visual AI engine then compares these screenshots to find significant differences and instantly detect visual bugs.

 If you’re making the move to Cypress, we made this process run ultra-fast so that you won’t experience any slowdown when adding Applitools Visual AI Testing into your work stream.
 We do this by using containers to test all options simultaneously, in parallel.
-We call this feature our Applitools Visual Grid.
+We call this feature our Applitools Ultrafast Grid.
 It takes the DOM snapshot and renders the various screens on different browsers and various viewport sizes corresponding to multiple mobile devices, desktops, etc.

 For the first time, you can use Cypress to effectively test to see if you have any cross-browser bugs.
 And, you can now do responsive testing to see if any visual bugs occur on different screen sizes.